Tammann temperature and Hüttig temperature: History

 where ${\beta}$ is a constant dimensionless number.

 The threshold temperature for activation and diffusion of atoms at surfaces was studied by :de:Gustav Franz Hüttig, physical chemist on the faculty of Graz University of Technology, who wrote in 1948 (translated from German):

-In the solid state the atoms oscillate about their position in the lattice. ...
+In the solid state, the atoms oscillate about their position in the lattice. ...
 There are always some atoms which happen to be highly energized.
 Such an atom may become dislodged and switch places with another one (exchange reaction) or it may, for a time, travel about aimlessly. ... the number of diffusing atoms increases with rising temperature, first slowly, and in the higher temperature ranges more rapidly.
 For every metal there is a definite temperature at which the exchange process is suddenly accelerated.
 The relationship between this temperature and the melting point in degrees K is constant for all metals. ...
 On the basis of these elementary processes, sintering is analyzed in relation to the coefficient α which is the fraction of the melting point in degrees K ...
 When α is between 0.23 and 0.36, activation as a result of the surface diffusion takes place.
-Loosening or release of adsorbed gasses occurs simultaneously.
+Loosening or release of adsorbed gases occurs simultaneously.